shuji-oh/similarity_CAN_IDS/README.md

 ## Description

-We demonstrated that an entropy_CAN_IDS (Conventional method) cannot detect an entropy-manipulated attack in which an adversary adjusts the entropy of a DoS attack to a normal value.
-Thus, we proposed the similarity_CAN_IDS that is a state-of-the-art detection method on CAN bus.
+We demonstrated that an entropy_CAN_IDS (conventional method) cannot detect an entropy-manipulated attack in which an adversary adjusts the entropy of a DoS attack to a normal value.
+Thus, we proposed the similarity_CAN_IDS that is a state-of-the-art detection method on the CAN bus.
 The proposed method use not entropy but similarity to detect intrusion detection.

 ## Directory Structure